NukeVlad/ModernOpenWeather/README.md

 I built ModernOpenWeather using jQuery, Bootstrap and SASS and leveraged the OpenWeather API via Ajax and JSON.

-### Future Features
+### To Do
-1. Through jQuery, I plan to change the background color and font color dynamically based on the Weather ID I get back from the API call.
+1. Ensure accuracy of color changes based on weatherId that the API call responds with.
+There seems to be a little variance in ID 800, for example.
+Not sure if anything can be done about this.